laracmf/laracmf/README.md

 # Setting Up Themes

-Bootstrap CMS also ships with 18 themes, 16 from [Bootswatch](http://bootswatch.com).
+CMF also ships with 18 themes, 16 from [Bootswatch](http://bootswatch.com).

 1. You can set your theme in `config/theme.php`.
 2. You can also set your navbar style in `config/theme.php`.